intcyoacreator/intcyoacreator.github.io/README.md

 - [ ] Try to put all the pagination stuff inside of a button group
 - [ ] Put the **Section Text** and **Preview** in some sort of scrollable container.
 Or otherwise have a maximum height.
+- [ ] When deleting:
+    * If it's not the first Page, go to the page before the page you just deleted
+    * If it's the first Page, you shouldn't need to change considering any later pages will replace it

 ## Issues / Errors